Skip to main content

 Why some people get burnout and others do not in the same role comes down to baseline capacity, recovery practices, genetics, sleep, and life context.
 Two executives with the same workload can have very different HRV, cortisol patterns, and outcomes.
 Resilience is not just willpower, it is a measurable physiological state.

 Testosterone often drops in chronic stress and burnout in both men and women.
 Low testosterone worsens motivation, fatigue, mood, and physical recovery.
 We test free and total testosterone in burned-out patients.
-Sometimes hormone optimization is part of recovery, especially in men over 40 with confirmed low levels.
+Sometimes hormone optimization is part of recovery, particularly in men over 40 with confirmed low levels.

 The gut microbiome affects burnout through the gut-brain axis.
 Gut bacteria produce neurotransmitters like serotonin and GABA.
 An inflamed or imbalanced microbiome (called dysbiosis) drives inflammation, brain fog, and mood symptoms.
 Addressing gut health is often part of comprehensive burnout recovery.